Europe sees a narrow window for Biden to revive Iranian nuclear deal

 Analysts say that does not bode well for moderates in June’s vote, in which Rouhani cannot run for reelection under term limits.

-“A change in Iranian administration doesn’t necessary end a diplomatic process, because ultimately Iran’s nuclear decision-making is bigger than just the executive,” said Rafati.
+“A change in Iranian administration doesn’t necessarily end a diplomatic process, because ultimately Iran’s nuclear decision-making is bigger than just the executive,” said Rafati.
 But it makes it more difficult, so Europe is keen to “get as much traction as possible between now and then with the team that they have worked with in the past,” he said.

 The ruling clerics under Khamenei even have the power to vet the presidential field to ensure a hard-line successor to Rouhani.